top of page

 STEPHANIE BONZA, PSY.D.

 "WHAT A BEAUTIFUL THING IT IS TO BE BOTH KNOWN AND LOVED NOT JUST BY OTHERS, BUT BY ONE'S OWN SELF."

-I am a licensed clinical psychologist and the founder of Zeal Family Wellness, LLC.
-I hold a doctoral degree of clinical forensic psychology- with a law enforcement concentration- from The Chicago School of Professional Psychology, a bachelor degree from University of Michigan-Dearborn, and an associate degree of criminal justice.
+I am a licensed clinical psychologist and the founder of Zeal Family Wellness, PLLC.
+I hold a Doctoral degree of Clinical Forensic Psychology with a law enforcement concentration from The Chicago School of Professional Psychology, a Bachelor degree from University of Michigan-Dearborn, and an Associate degree of Criminal Justice.

 I provide individual and family counseling services to adults, children, and adolescents who are seeking to build healthy relationships and authentic lives.
 I also work with couples and co-parents who are experiencing communication problems.
 My areas of specialization include life transitions with an emphasis on divorce and separation, relationship conflict, and childhood trauma.
 I typically help people overcome feelings of shame, sadness, self-doubt, denial, powerlessness, hopelessness, fear, anxiety, grief, or anger.

 Some of my work is with individuals and families involved in the criminal and family court systems.
 I have ten years of experience providing court mandated psychological evaluations, co-parent counseling, supervised and therapeutic supervised visitation, domestic violence counseling, anger management counseling, and parent-child reunification services.
 The evaluations I have conducted include psychological assessments, parenting capacity evaluations, competency evaluations, and sex offender evaluations.